gcgarner/IOTstack/docs/Containers/Node-RED.md

 $ grep "^PRETTY_NAME=" /etc/os-release
 ```

-When you run that command on a Raspberry Pi **outside** container-space, the answer is:
+When you run that command on a Raspberry Pi **outside** container-space, the answer will be something like:

 ```
-PRETTY_NAME="Raspbian GNU/Linux 10 (buster)"
+PRETTY_NAME="Debian GNU/Linux 11 (bullseye)"
 ```

-If you run the same command **inside** a Node-RED container, the output will be:
+If you run the same command **inside** a Node-RED container, the output will reflect the operating system upon which the container is based, such as:

 ```
 PRETTY_NAME="Alpine Linux v3.11"